 Time is scarce, it goes for any entrepreneur.
 An exhibition which will take place in a month, might seem far away, days fly by quickly though.
 You should make an extensive, realistic planning.
 Think about your goals for this exhibition but consider logistics and marketing as well.
 A professional stand is essential for a good first impression and you want to have your stand ready in time.
 Nothing more annoying than a stress start of your exhibition, for yourself and for your visitors who will notice it (unconsciously).

 Logistics is just one side of the story.
-Even if your stand is ready in time, you wish to use your valuable time to its fullest.
+Even if your trade show display stand is ready in time, you wish to use your valuable time to its fullest.
 You should make a clear marketing plan describing your goals for every target group and your approach.
 It might seem obvious, but due to time pressure and a bad planning people often lose sight of it.

 Unqualified employees in your exhibition stand